 The Haast township itself didn’t offer much apart from a roadside diner.
 The most incredible thing about the diner was the German accent of the young waiter.
 He was backpacking his way across New Zealand, picking up jobs here and there.
 And here we were feeling like the true explores having traveled to such a remote spot.

 We later learned that Haast is actually comprised of a number of settlements including Haast township, Haast Junction, Haast Beach Okuru and others.
+The combined are of Haast is one of New Zealand’s hidden gems.

-But just out of town we came across some unusual-looking stunted forest and shortly after drove across Haast River Bridge – the longest single lane bridge in New Zealand.
+As if to prove my point, just out of town we came across some unusual-looking stunted forest and shortly after drove across Haast River Bridge – the longest single lane bridge in New Zealand.

 Bruce Bay and West Coast